-Sophomore: Students who have completed forty-two quarter hours (or the equivalent) of work in this or any institution doing standard work will be admitted to sophomore classification.
+Advanced Standing - Students who provide satisfactory records of credits earned, conduct and status at time of dismissal from other colleges may be admitted with advanced standing.
+Students who have completed forty-two quarter hours of work in this or any institution doing standard work will be admitted to sophomore classification.